The All-Hands Meeting: What It Is and How To Do It Right

 Why you need the all-hands meeting

 When you’re caught up in the daily grind, it can be all too easy to get bogged down in the minutia of doing your job and running your team.
 All-hands meetings give everyone a chance to zoom out, look at the big picture, and remember that they’re part of a larger whole.
+They help promote a positive company culture, especially when you’re completely transparent with your updates.

-Beyond just sharing information, these gatherings are an important way to build connection and foster a shared sense of company culture.
+Beyond just sharing information, these gatherings are an important way to build connections and foster a shared sense of company culture.
 They’re a super-powerful way to keep everyone united and on the same page.

 That sense of community can be especially important for remote and distributed teams.
 When coworkers are never physically present, leaders need to be intentional about creating opportunities for connection.